In the mid-1930s, practicing cursive handwriting was a standard part of the curriculum.

 Is cursive writing obsolete?

-The relevance of cursive in a culture of apps and OMGs is, at best, up for debate.
-Once, though, it was a very applicable skill.
-Before the advent of typewriters in the late 19th century, handwritten communication was the only way for individuals to express themselves.
-So logically, good handwriting, and specifically the highly personalized, more intricate cursive format, was an important skill.
+The relevance of cursive writing in a culture of keyboards is, at best, up for debate.
+Once, though, it was inarguably applicable.
+Before the advent of typewriters in the late 19th century, handwritten communication was the only way for people to express themselves on paper.
+So logically, good handwriting, and specifically the personalized, more intricate cursive format, was highly valued.
 Poor handwriting, like poor speaking, could make you look stupid, lazy or ignorant.

 The "Ich bin ein Berliner" speech card written by President Kennedy for his speech at Berlin City Hall.